-Too often, late night newscasts were filled with atrocities, scandals and tragedies.
+Too often, late night newscasts were filed with atrocities, scandals and tragedies.

 Warner Wolf found the humor in sports.
 He might have been the first.

-When video highlights from out of town first became available, Wolf coined a phrase that infused New York’s sports lingo.
-And so, “Let’s go to the video tape” became a steady late-night antidote; a diversion from a long New York workday.
+When video highlight from out of town first became available, Wolf coined a phrase that infused New York’s sports lingo.
+“Let’s go to the video tape” became a steady late-night antidote; a diversion from a long New York workday.
 Wolf’s highlights were testimonials and comic relief.
 He would chuckle through game video and his colleagues on the set would chortle along.
-Viewers felt a part of the seductive informality and would then hit the sack happily.
+Viewers felt part of the seductive informality and would then hit the sack happily.

 Since the 1960s, New Yorkers have had their choices of talented television sports anchors.
 Len Berman was a nightly New York television institution for decades, blending his sports reports with a durable mix of creativity, hard news and oddball videos.
 His talent transcended the set.

 Fixtures included the encyclopedic Bill Mazer and the wry witted Jerry Girard.
 Sal Marchiano got as much facetime as anyone and of course there was The Sweater, Russ Salzberg.
-No New York sportscaster was busier than Marv Albert who for many years presided over WNBC-TV's sports reports when not on the road calling games.
+No New York sportscaster was busier than Marv Albert who for many years presided over the sports reports at WNBC TV when not on the road calling games.